(Disclosure: Some of the links below may be affiliate links)

 You have just experienced a bear market.
 Hopefully, the next one will not happen for a long time.
 But there is no way of knowing that.
 It could happen very quickly.
 You need to be prepared for this eventuality.

 You cannot be ready for everything.
 But you can be prepared as much as you can.
 Now that you have witnessed one, you know what it is like.
-Maybe your previous plan was overly optimistic, or perhaps it was too pessimistic.
+Maybe your previous plan was overly optimistic, or it was too pessimistic.
 Either way, you can adapt yourself to the next one.

 You should not make the mistake of thinking the next bear market will be the same as this one.
 It may be similar, but it may also be entirely different.
 So, keep an open mind!
 You can prepare yourself for most things.
 But you should make sure to always have some margin for error.

-After a bear market, you will probably just want to be happy that it is over.
+After a bear market, you will probably just want to be happy it is over.
 But there are a few things people can do after a bear market.
 It may not be a pleasant experience, but investors learn a lot during stock market crashes.

 After a bear market, you can make some changes if necessary.
-Based on what happened during the crisis, you must reassess your finances and your investment strategy.
+Based on what happened during the crisis, you must reassess your finances and investment strategy.

 What about you?
 Do you know any other things people should do after a bear market?